alphagov/paas-team-manual/docs/architecture_decision_records/ADR003-AWS-credentials.md

 Using IAM profiles has the drawback that any process running on the VM can get the same credentials.
-This model does not play well when it is required to assign the credentials to specific processes running in different containers (e.g. concourse, CF apps, etc), as all the containers will have access to the AWS IAM profile.
+This model does not play well when it is required to assign the credentials to specific processes running in different containers (for example concourse, CF apps), as all the containers will have access to the AWS IAM profile.

 We'll need to maintain our own forks of some standard Concourse resources to